telerik/blazor-docs/components/grid/filtering.md

 * `DebounceDelay` - the time in `ms` with which the typing is debounced.
 This provides a performance optimization when using the `OnRead` event - filtering does not happen on every keystroke anymore.
 The default value is `300`.

-* `Fields` - a list of `string` that denotes the fields names that the gris should search in.
+* `Fields` - a list of `string` that denotes the fields names that the grid should search in.
 By default, the grid looks in all string fields in its currently visible columns, and you can define a subset of that.

 * `Class` - a CSS class rendered on the wrapper of the searchbox so you can customize its appearance.